o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/recast-navigation.md

 description: Instructions for setting up and configuring navigation mesh using Open 3D Engine (O3DE).
 ---

-You can create a navigation mesh by using **Recast Navigation Mesh** component and its dependencies, and then use **Detour Navigation** component to find path between two entities or two points within the navigation area.
+You can create a navigation mesh by using **Recast Navigation Mesh** component and its dependencies, and then use **Detour Navigation** component to find a path between two entities or two points within the navigation area.

 ## Creating a navigation mesh